ciaranconners/Twittler/README.md

-#twittler This is a project I as prework for hackreactor.
+#twittler This is a project I completed as prework for hackreactor.